fhiso/legacy-format/serialisation.md

 used, failing which the default is the ANSEL *character encoding*.
 Considerations for reading specific *character encodings* can be found in {§encodings}.

+Once the *character encoding* is determined, the *octet stream* can be converted into a sequence of *characters* which are assembled into *line strings* as described in {§line-strings}.
+The process of serialising a *line string* back into an *octet stream* is far simpler as the intended *character encoding* is already known; this process is described in {§serialising-line-strings}.

 ### Detecting a character encoding                             {#detected-enc}